Russell G. Cleary: Personal life

-Russell Cleary met his future wife, Gail Kumm, daughter of Roy E. Kumm, when the pair were juniors in high school.
-They went on to marry in 1955, when Gail's father was a comptroller of the G. Heileman Brewing Company.
-The couple had two children together: Kristine, a lawyer; and Sandra, an accountant.
-Following Cleary's death in 1997, Gail, Kristine, and Sandra took over control at Cleary Management.
+Russell Cleary met Gail Kumm, daughter of future G. Heileman Brewing Company president Roy E. Kumm, when the pair were juniors in high school.
+They went on to marry in 1955, when Gail's father was a comptroller there.
+The couple had two children: Kristine, a lawyer; and Sandra, an accountant.
+Following Cleary's death in 1997, his wife and daughters took over control at Cleary Management.

 Cleary was also very involved in Oktoberfest U.S.A, and was the Festmaster for the 1990 Oktoberfest.